Opioid Use Disorder

-The Settlement Agreements allow the Plaintiff to continue the Opioid Class Action against the remaining Defendants, excluding the Settling Defendants and Hikma Labs Inc.
+IMPORTANT: The Settlement Agreements allow the Plaintiff to continue the Opioid Class Action against the remaining Defendants, excluding the Settling Defendants and Hikma Labs Inc.

 Plaintiff and Class Counsel believe that the Settlement Agreements are in the best interests of the Class Members given the Settling Defendants’ minimal sales of prescription opioid products in Quebec and given the continuation of the Opioid Class Action against the remaining Defendants.
-The Settlement Agreements are ultimately subject to the Court’s approval.

 The class action seeks to compensate every person who suffers or has suffered from opioid use disorder following the use of prescription opioids.